Lynnesbian/OCRbot/README.md

 pip3 install -r requirements.txt
 ```

+## Usage
+Copy or rename `config.sample.json` to `config.json`, and edit the settings as you wish.
+Most importantly, make sure you choose the instance your OCRbot account will post from.
+Then, run `main.py` and log in with the account you'd like OCRbot to post from.
+Finally, run `reply.py` and OCRbot will take care of the rest.

+You can use something like systemd or SysVinit to manage running `reply.py` for you.

 ## Donating
 Donations can be provided via [LiberaPay](https://liberapay.com/lynnesbian) (recurring), [PayPal](https://paypal.me/lynnesbian) (singular), or [Ko-fi](https://ko-fi.com/lynnesbian) (singular).
 Don't feel obligated to donate!